 ‘Someone contacted the front desk, asking for the supervisor.
 I watched him take the call, all the time looking at me.
 He hung up and then waved me over.

 ‘He’d been talking to the paramedics on the scene.
-Apparently when they got into the place, Tiffany was dead in the hall.
+Apparently when they got into the place they found Tiffany dead in the hall.
 She was ice cold, showing signs of lividity and rigor mortis.

-‘They estimated she’d been there, dead, for at least a day.’
+‘They estimated she’d been there for at least a day.’

-According to Ms Sawyer, the recording of her phone conversation that night was reviewed at length, along with the logs of the paramedics.
+According to Ms Sawyer, the recording of all her phone conversations that night were reviewed at length, along with the logs of the paramedics.

-This is not the first case of this nature experienced by a member of the emergency services that I have encountered.
-Indeed, the more of them I investigate, the more I am convinced that the spirit can sometimes linger behind, tied to this world for a short while, particularly after a traumatic death.
+This is not the first case of this nature experienced by a member of the emergency services that I have come across.
+Indeed, the more of these stories I investigate, the more I am convinced that the spirit can sometimes linger behind, tied to this world for a short while, particularly after a traumatic death.

-I suspect, in this instance, that the phone call Ms Sawyer answered was a final plea for help.
+I suspect, in this instance, that the phone call Ms Sawyer answered may have been a final plea for help.

 But without further, focused research, answers to the nature of the soul will continue to remain elusive.
 I must add that, once again, this is not the kind of incident that can be replicated under the conditions required to satisfy the scientific method.

 A month after her experience, Ms Sawyer left her job as a call handler, stepping back from the edge.
 I cannot blame her.